-(1) The duration of a patent shall be 20 years from the date of application therefor, subject to payment of the prescribed renewal fees.
+(1) The duration of a patent shall be 20 years from the date of application therefor, subject to the payment of the prescribed renewal fees by the patentee concerned or an agent.

 (2) A patent shall lapse at the end of the period prescribed for the payment of any prescribed renewal fee, if it is not paid within that period: Provided that the registrar may upon application and subject to the payment of such additional fee as may be prescribed, extend the period for payment of any such fee for a period not exceeding six months.